Understanding Target Dates in Workflows

 The target date is a crucial element of every workflow, guiding the timing of automated steps.
 Here’s what you need to know about target dates:

-Each workflow includes a target date, which can be either "when enrolled" (the date when the workflow starts for an employee) or an employee-related date (an , such as start date or termination date).
+Each workflow includes a target date, which can be either "*when enrolled*" (the date when the workflow starts for an employee) or an employee-related date (an [Employee Field](/knowledge-base/build/employees/employee-fields.md), such as *start date* or *termination date*).

 The target date is essential because it dictates when automation steps are executed.
 When configuring a workflow, you always set actions relative to the target date.
 For instance, you might schedule an email to be sent three weeks before the start date.
 This ensures that all automated tasks are perfectly timed.